yangmokai/MokaiYang.github.io/_pages/about.md

   - /about.html
 ---

 Yang Mokai is a Grade 22 graduate student, studying for a master's degree in the School of Cyberspace Security of Southeast University in Nanjing, China, under the guidance of Dr. Li Guyue.
-Research directions include physical layer channel key generation and 5G OAI platform construction
+Research directions include physical layer channel key generation and 5G OAI platform construction.

 Position held
 ------